workfloworchestrator/orchestrator-core/docs/architecture/product_modelling/backfilling.md

 database are not backfilled.
 For this, another SQL transaction must be added to the generated migration file.

 ## Generating a Database Migration
-After the new resource type is added to the product block, it should contain at least the following two transactions:
+After the new resource type is added to the product block, the generated migration file should already contain at least the following two transactions:

 ```python
 conn.execute(sa.text("""